Home > Eating In > By Course > Main Dishes > Caramelized Onion Mushroom Swiss Turkey Burger

 • Rough chop onions so that slices are between â…› and ¼ inches thick.

-• Heat the butter and olive oil in a saucepan on medium heat.
+• Heat the butter and olive oil in a large saucepan on medium heat.
 Once the butter has melted, add onions and sweat them until they become translucent.

 • Reduce heat to low and continue to cook onions, stirring every 5-10 minutes to prevent them from sticking.
-Deglaze pan with a tablespoon or two of water or chicken stock when fond starts to form on the pan.
+Deglaze saucepan with a tablespoon or two of water or chicken stock when fond starts to form on the pan.

 • As onions continue to caramelize, continue stirring every 5-10 minutes and deglazing the saucepan as fond forms and the onions are no longer loose in the pan.